-My friend, our enemies don't intimidate God.
+Dear friends, our enemies do not intimidate God.
 As David affirms, the Lord scoffs at blaspheming nations who are but a drop in a bucket to Him (Isaiah 40:15).
 He laughs at them (see Psalm 2:1-4).
-And that fact about God led to make this affirmation...
+It's this fact about God that led David to make this affirmation.

 Verses 9-10-"O my Strength, I watch for you; you, O God, are my fortress, my loving God.
 God will go before me and will let me gloat over those who slander me."
 David's house had become a death-trap rather than a refuge.
-But even then David knew he had a fortress, God Himself.[11]
+But even then, David knew he had a fortress, God Himself.
 You are my fortress!